chrisbergeron/bitbar-plex/README.md

 - /usr/bin/curl
 - /bin/ping
 ```
 Adjust these paths if necessary.
+If you don't have these programs, you can install them using `brew`:  `brew install <app name>`.

 ## Usage